Skip to main content

 Profiles

-The CLI includes a profile system making it possible to easily switch back-and-forth between different Phobos instances.
+The CLI includes a profile system making it possible to easily switch between different Phobos instances.
+Each profile stores an endpoint URL and optional settings like TLS skip verify.

 Frequently Asked Questions (FAQ)